Driving Auckland-Wellington on a single tank of gas: Here's how to do it

-Do you really need everything you've packed for your Labour weekend road trip?
-Do you have to fill up with food and bulk-buy the beers before setting off for the bach?
+Today it had been announced that the new cases of Covid-19 were two women who arrived from the UK before they travelled to Wellington to grieve the sudden passing of their parent.
+Bloomfield revealed the pair drove to Wellington on one tank of gas — here's how it's possible.

-Ditching excess weight is one way to get more from your fuel, and experts say following a few simple tips could save you thousands of dollars a year – and take your further this weekend.
+Ditching excess weight is one way to get more from your fuel, and experts say following a few simple tips could save you thousands of dollars a year.

 The AA estimates you can go up to 700km on a full tank in a sensibly driven well-maintained car.
-That would mean Jami-Lee Ross could have done the 650km drive from Auckland to Wellington on Monday without refuelling and still had a bit spare to drive to press conferences.
+That would mean that the women would have been able to do the 650km drive from Auckland to Wellington without refuelling — and still had a bit spare.

 In contrast, you might get half as far in the same car if it was poorly maintained and driven erratically and at high-speed.

-Note: (This article was first published in 2018 and has been updated).